ADR 6: Exosphere Guest Utilities service

 Elm Client implementation

-The proposed structure is split into four components
+The proposed structure is split into three components

 A single module will be implemented containing record type definitions for request methods, parameters, and notifications.
 As Open-RPC schemas are implemented using JSON-Schema for parameters and results, there are tools available for parsing and generating elm code from json-schema types.